abcnews/svelte-scrollyteller/README.WebComponent.md

 current.addEventListener('marker', e => myGraphics.style.background = e.detail.customData);
 ```

-Custom panels are not supported in the web component.
+Custom panels are not supported in the Web Component.

 ## Usage in React